North Somerset library service transformation consultation 2025-26

 The way people use libraries has changed.
 As councils across the country face tough financial times, we need to make sure library services thrive for years to come.

-The consultation, which ran from 31 July to 24 October 2025, invited residents, stakeholders and partners to comment on three distinct options for the future of library services to ensure library services remain fair, accessible, and sustainable.
+A 12-week consultation ran from 31 July to 24 October 2025.
+It invited residents, stakeholders and partners to comment on three distinct options for the future of library services to ensure they remain fair, accessible and sustainable.

 The options – designed to achieve £433,000 in savings – included transferring up to three libraries to community management or closure (Worle, Winscombe and Pill), adjusting staffed opening hours, expanding outreach services, reducing central costs (including the book budget), and exploring new income sources.